stuartherbert/putting-ansible-to-work/why-ansible.md

 ## What Does Ansible Run On?

-Ansible runs best on Linux distributions and on other UNIX-like operating systems such as Apple's OS X.
+Ansible runs best on Linux distributions and on other UNIX-like operating systems such as Apple's OS X.  It may run on Windows, but it has been many years since I used Windows, so I can't help you with that at all.

-It may run on Windows, but I don't use Windows at all myself these days, so I can't help you with that at all.
+Let's take a look at how Ansible works, and the key concepts that you need to learn to get the most out of Ansible, before showing you how to install Ansible onto your computer.